BenWeekes/agora-hubs-adapter/README.md

 Copy agora-dialog-adapter.js from this repo to hubs/src (i.e. the same location as naf-dialog-adatar.js)

+Change src/app.ts
+Remove: import { DialogAdapter } from "./naf-dialog-adapter";
-Change the import statements in src/hubs.js from
+Add:    import { DialogAdapter} from "./agora-dialog-adapter";

+Change src/hub.js
-import { DialogAdapter, DIALOG_CONNECTION_ERROR_FATAL, DIALOG_CONNECTION_CONNECTED } from "./naf-dialog-adapter";
+Remove: import { DIALOG_CONNECTION_ERROR_FATAL, DIALOG_CONNECTION_CONNECTED } from "./naf-dialog-adapter";
-to
-import { DialogAdapter, DIALOG_CONNECTION_ERROR_FATAL, DIALOG_CONNECTION_CONNECTED } from "./agora-dialog-adapter";
+Add:    import { DIALOG_CONNECTION_ERROR_FATAL, DIALOG_CONNECTION_CONNECTED } from "./agora-dialog-adapter";

 If you are using tokens with your Agora AppID please see
 https://github.com/BenWeekes/agora-rtc-lambda